Effects of Travel Shaping Future of NBA

 There’s no doubt that travel and time zone changes have a negative impact on athletes’ performance.
 As Silver suggested, there isn’t an obvious answer either.
 However, the first step to combatting fatigue from travel may simply be player awareness.
 From a Haberstroh ESPN piece on the measures taken by some Los Angeles Clippers:

 “After a win in Charlotte, [Blake] Griffin got dressed and strapped on a WHOOP at his locker.
 Griffin hasn’t been wearing it in games because he’s unsure whether it’s allowed or not.
 Nonetheless, the Whoop strap has been particularly insightful on the road, showing his sleep duration and sleep quality in hotel rooms across America — and even giving recommendations on what time to get to bed for optimal recovery.
-‘The big thing for me is the sleep coach,’ Griffin said.
+‘The big thing for me is the sleep planner,’ Griffin said.
 ‘It gives you the extra confidence that you’re rested and ready.’”